ViolettaStolarova/rsschool-cv/cv.md

   * Some tutorials on youtube
   * Books
   ### English
-  I  have B1 level,but I strive to improve my English.
+  I  have B1 level, but I strive to improve my English.